 We can investigate and evaluate the circumstances to determine if a medical expert would support that a birth injury occurred.
 If so, we could file a medical malpractice claim or lawsuit against the health care provider or providers who took part in the delivery process, seeking the monetary compensation and damages you deserve.

-Although no amount of money damages can truly compensate a person for an injury at birth, these damages can help provide for the child’s well-being and future care.
+Although no amount of monetary damages can truly compensate a person for an injury at birth, these damages can help provide for the child’s well-being and future care.

 Types of Birth Injuries